Joel-Mueller/HSLU_USAB/index.md

 - [ ] resize images to propper sizes
 - [ ] add captions to images

+## Mep info

+- We have to give four topics which we want to have meassured, the other things are attestation
+- Everyone has to do writting

 ## Project to do

 - For every topic, find two products how they do it and then integrate it into our product